NCSU-Solarpack/SolarPack-Web/README.md

 	- Replace the client-side `authService` with a migration-ready wrapper that proxies to Supabase Auth and falls back gracefully during transition.
 	- Add SQL migration scripts to create the `profiles` table and example admin seed rows.

+**Development Auth Passwords (DO NOT use in production)**

+- **Director:** `director@pack`
+- **Leader:** `solarteamlead!`
+- **Member:** `solarpack@ncsu`

+These are the default, client-side passwords used by the in-repo `src/utils/auth.js` helper for local development only.
+The app hashes these values before comparing; however, keeping passwords or hashes in source is insecure — see the security note below.

+**Email Notifications (Resend)**

+- We will use `https://resend.com/` for outbound email notifications (transactional emails, alerts, and admin notifications).
+- Sign-in for the Resend account used in development/testing: email `solarpacknc@ncsu.edu` and password `FunintheSun!`.

+**Security Notice / Recommendation**

+- These credentials are checked into the repository for convenience in this development snapshot.
+This is insecure for production or shared/public repositories.
+- Recommended actions before publishing or deploying:
+  - Move service credentials (Supabase service role key, Resend API key, SMTP credentials, etc.) into environment variables and read them at runtime (e.g., `.env`, CI/CD secrets, or platform secret storage).
+  - Remove hard-coded passwords from `src/utils/auth.js` and replace the client-side auth with Supabase Auth + a `profiles` table and proper RLS policies.
+  - Rotate any credentials that were committed here and treat them as compromised if this repository becomes public.

 	## Migration & Seeding